swayamsivam37/centralized-license-service/Explanation.md

 Key characteristics:
 - Activations belong to license keys, not individual licenses
-- A single activation can unlock multiple product licenses
+- A single activation unlocks multiple product licenses
-- Instance identifiers are opaque strings provided by end-user products
+- Instance identifiers are opaque strings
-- Deactivation is supported at the data model level but not yet exposed via API
+- Deactivation is supported at the data level but not yet exposed via API

 ---